- Contact information

-The Chapter NR 40 rule creates a comprehensive, science-based system with criteria to classify invasive species into two categories: "prohibited" and "restricted."
+The invasive species rule creates a comprehensive, science-based system with criteria to classify invasive species into two categories: "prohibited" and "restricted."
 With certain exceptions, the transport, possession, transfer and introduction of Prohibited species is banned.
 Restricted species are also subject to a ban on transport, transfer and introduction, but possession is allowed, with the exception of fish and crayfish.
 The department may issue permits for research or public display of any listed invasive species.
-For species other than invasive fish and crayfish, permits may also be issued for any other purpose.
+For species other than invasive fish and crayfish, permits may also be issued for other purposes.
 The rule also defines the terminology used.

 Measures to allow fast action